-• CIS, in cooperation with the Canadian Centre for Ethics in Sport (CCES), coordinates a doping control program that incorporates both “in-season” and “out-of-season” testing.
+• U SPORTS, in cooperation with the Canadian Centre for Ethics in Sport (CCES), coordinates a doping control program that incorporates both “in-season” and “out-of-season” testing.

 Who’s eligible for testing and when can I be tested?

-• every CIS student-athlete is eligible for testing, both in and out of competition, throughout the year.
+• Every U SPORTS student-athlete is eligible for testing, both in and out of competition, throughout the year.

 What’s permitted and what’s prohibited?

 • The World Anti-Doping Agency (WADA) Prohibited List is applied in Canada by the CADP.